dennisvaga/bodyfuel/docs/project-overview.md

 ### Backend Architecture

-- **Hybrid approach** combining layered and feature-based patterns
+- **Feature-based architecture** organizing code by business capabilities
-  - Simpler features follow a traditional layered architecture (Route → Service → Repository)
+  - All features follow a consistent structure with controllers, services, and repositories
-  - Complex features (like Chat) use a feature-based organization
+  - Each feature is self-contained with clear boundaries
-  - For detailed information, see [backend-architecture.md](./backend-architecture.md)
+  - For detailed information, see [architecture.md](./architecture.md)

 ### State Management